 - Swiss people are amazing but a bit more reserved than Canadians.
 They don’t really make small talk with strangers.
 I found this hard to adjust to because I’m used to the warmth and friendliness of Canadians.

-- Also, since I am Asian, I also tend to stick out a lot.
+- Also, since I am Asian, I tend to stick out a lot.
 And it makes me uncomfortable because people are always watching me.

 - Lastly, I really do miss the food from Toronto.
 In Toronto, you can get every sort of ethnic cuisine imaginable.

 - Learn German if you’re targeting jobs in the Swiss-German part and learn French if you’re more focused on the Swiss-French region.